 “A Hound in the House” was Chris’s first venture into what he considers to be “proper literature” albeit not quite James Joyce.
 Yet.

 Driving home from work one day the idea for The Largest Rabbit appeared and within a few days the character of Rubbish the rabbit hound had emerged with his pals from the Warren.
 He had never considered writing for children but the book has proved so successful, and the readings at schools and libraries so very popular.
 Chris has said that reading to a class of expectant children, faces wrapt with awe, is the very best thing that you can do.
 Penny the greyhound usually comes along too and helps to demonstrate how good they are with children and families.

 Living in Clydach, north of Swansea in South Wales, he is married to Armelle and together they started a craft business, branched out into jams and chutneys and then started Crafty Dog Books Cymru.
 When not helping out with the glass-painting or stirring marmalade or walking Penny their rescued Greyhound he tries to find time to write (and there’s the full-time job as well).

-He was recently approached to write a weekly blog for the South Wales Evening Post about greyhounds, crafty dogs and jammin’.
-This is after all the same newspaper that Dylan Thomas wrote for many years ago, but Dylan was not digital.
-This is yet another task to be completed every week.
+He was approached to write a weekly blog for the South Wales Evening Post about greyhounds, crafty dogs and jammin’.
+This is after all the same newspaper that Dylan Thomas wrote for many years ago, but Dylan was never digital.

 His loves are his wife and rescued greyhounds (though he says not necessarily in that order!), and music.
 And writing.
 And doing readings and signings.
 And holidays in the motorhome.
 Maybe that’s his favourite.
 This is his great dilemma; being a Celtic soul, he wonders whether he loves too much…